 According to national sources consulted during the SEforALL Action Agenda process, the 2012 national access figure is extremely low (around 12% for electricity and 7% for non-solid fuels for cooking), the World Development Indicators data (presented below in the statistics section for consistency with the other countries) estimates much higher figures for electricity access.
-In both cases access to clean cooking solutions is extremely limited, as well the contribution of renewable energy sources penetration (around 2%).
+In both cases, access to clean cooking solutions is extremely limited, as is the contribution of renewable energy sources penetration (around 2%).
 The reliability of the electricity network is also problematic in the country, affecting customers and businesses.

-Guinea Bissau objective is to decisively transform the energy sector in the decade 2015-2025, with strong investment in improving energy access both on grid and off grid, exploit available renewable energies and improving efficiency and reliability.
+The Guinea Bissau objective is to decisively transform the energy sector in the decade 2015-2025, with strong investment in improving energy access both on grid and off grid, exploit available renewable energies and improving efficiency and reliability.

 The objectives being fixed in the context of the development of the SEforALL Action Agenda include reaching, by 2030:

 - 80% of access to electricity

 - 50% of renewable energies in the national grid (and 80% in isolated systems)

 - 75% of access to clean cooking solutions